-Ms. Spanier handles litigation matters in the areas of entertainment, intellectual property, employment and general business law.
-She has successfully prosecuted and defended cases involving claims for trademark infringement, copyright infringement, defamation, unfair competition and contractual disputes arising in a wide range of industries.
-In 2005 and 2006, Ms. Spanier was recognized as a Southern California Rising Star by Los Angeles Magazine.
+Kristen Spanier handles litigation matters in the areas of entertainment, intellectual property, and general business law.
+She has successfully prosecuted and defended cases involving claims for trademark infringement, copyright infringement, defamation, unfair competition, trade secret misappropriation, and contractual disputes arising in a wide range of industries.
+Ms. Spanier has represented various individuals and companies within the entertainment industry in connection with fraud and contractual business disputes.
+She has also handled a number of palimony matters, representing both plaintiffs and defendants.